bis-carbon/pro-bayarea/results/README.md

 we would get a different number of clips for each 5-sec avi.
 For example, at 2 Hz, 5 seconds of one avi yields just one clip.
 At 25 Hz, a 5-second avi yields up to 12.5 clips.

-The main result is the mean squared error (MSE) of the predicted and the actual frame, pixel-by-pixel, and over the 3 color channels (RGB).
+The main result is the mean squared error (MSE) between the predicted and the actual frame, pixel-by-pixel, and over the 3 color channels (RGB).

 The basic structure of the analysis is either by frame ('frame') or by clip ('overall').
 The first